lawnjelly/Misc/Batching/batching.md

 Because the texture changes, they cannot be batched, and will be rendered in 3 drawcalls.

-However, painter's order is needed on the assumption that they will be drawn ON TOP of each other.
-If we relax that assumption, i.e. if none of these 3 objects are overlapping, there is NO NEED to preserve painter's order.
+However, painter's order is only needed on the assumption that they will be drawn *on top* of each other.
+If we relax that assumption, i.e. if none of these 3 objects are overlapping, there is *no need* to preserve painter's order.
 The rendered result will be the same.
 What if we could take advantage of this?

 ### Item reordering